-Here are 9 health benefits of lion’s mane mushrooms and their extracts, along with dosages, preparation, and side effects.
+Here are nine health benefits of lion’s mane mushrooms and their extracts, along with dosages, preparation, and side effects.

-The brain’s ability to grow and form new connections typically declines with age, which may explain why mental functioning gets worse in many older adults (3).
+The brain’s ability to grow and form new connections typically declines with age, which may explain why mental functioning worsens in many older adults (

 Additionally, animal studies have found that lion’s mane may help protect against Alzheimer’s disease, a degenerative brain disease that causes progressive memory loss.